What is a content management system (CMS) and how does it work?

 - Optimize, personalize, and automate experiences.
 Built-in features like artificial intelligence (AI)-powered scalability, detailed content insights, and automated tasking can propel your content management to the highest level.

-Remember that short list of non-negotiable features we mentioned?
-That is the key to starting your CMS search with clarity.
+The key to starting your CMS search with clarity is to figure out the features of a CMS that aren’t negotiable.
 What will your company’s needs be as you continue to grow?
 How important is scalability powered by AI?
 Does your organization need an agile, cloud-native solution?
 What about delivering omnichannel content?

 See Adobe Experience Manager Sites in action.